hb128/gargoyle-flexible-quotas/README.md

 Quota is Active: Always
 When Exceeded: throttle bandwidth to a very low value
 ```
-Click on Add New Quota and on Save Changes.

 To prevent that any new devices are not sorted in these ip ranges and are therefore
-not affected by the quotas, set the DHCP range to for example
+not affected by the quotas, set the DHCP ip range to for example
 192.168.1.100 - 192.168.1.250
 and add a third quota rule which effectively stops internet usage for these devices:
 ```